mhalbritter/graal-native-image-analysis/README.md

 ```

 The executable sizes are almost the same, as the base infrastructure needed for a
-native-image just shadows the little bit of code which is needed for the classes
+native-image just shadows the little of code which is needed for the classes
 in `no-reflection-many-classes`.

 ### simple-reflection-many-big-classes vs simple-reflection-10000-classes

+Question: If we use reflection, what is better?
+Many small classes or few big classes?

 `simple-reflection-many-big-classes` (100 classes with 100 methods each):